heptarch/heptarch.github.io/drafts/rbl2.md

 Here's the elevator pitch.
 We have a bunch of hard, important, and unsolved problems.
 They are unsolved because they are too commercial for academics, on the one hand, and too far from turning a buck to interest a business.
-They sit in that vein of creative applied research the Bell mined so successfully!
+They lie in that vein of creative applied research the Bell mined so successfully.
+So we copy the <a href="https://heptar.ch/rbl1/#sec-1-5">recipe</a>: hire a bunch of smart people, keep them happy, stimulated, and focused, and get them to think in creative, free and interdisciplinary ways about their problems.
+That's what Bell did and it worked.

+Of course, it's more complicated than that.
+We do a good problem domain; to be richly connected, so there is a